-Probiotics, Prebiotics & Synbiotics: Why You Need Them For A Healthy Gut
+Prebiotic Vs. Probiotic: Why You Need Both For A Healthy Gut

 These days it seems like there's a lot of hype about the gut microbiome and gut health.
 There are so many different products out there, it could make your head spin.
-For example, there are prebiotics, probiotics, and synbiotics.
-Seems like everything is a "biotic," doesn't it?
-And do you really need all three for optimal gut health?
+For example, there are prebiotics and probiotics—but do you really need both for optimal gut health?

 Here is a list of some prebiotic foods that are easy to incorporate into your diet to help feed your beneficial good bugs: